Guesskinghmm/Placement-helper/README.md

 Copy all the contents.

 Paste and execute it in your MySQL interface.
-(This will automatically create the placement_db database, tables for users/companies/questions, and insert all the initial practice data).

 4. Configure Backend Credentials
 Open server.js and update your MySQL connection details (username and password) to match your local setup: